Ownership of California Chrome: DAP Racing

 Perry Martin was the majority owner of California Chrome and Steve Coburn held a 30% interest.
 The Martins and the Coburns had in common a fondness for California Chrome, but otherwise very different personalities and backgrounds.
 As Carolyn Coburn explained, "We couldn't be more different.
 We met at the racetrack because of a horse.
 That's what's so great about this game.
 It brings people together."
 The Martins seldom talked to the press, but Melissa Hoppert of The New York Times described them as the "quiet thinkers," noting that Perry Martin planned the mating of Lucky Pulpit with Love the Chase, mapped out a "Road to the Derby" racing plan for the horse, and promoted use of a nasal strip for California Chrome's races.
 Hoppert characterized the outgoing Coburns as the "public relations arm" of the partnership.

 The Martins are originally from Chicago.
 They met over a mutual interest in the novel Foundation by Isaac Asimov, and went to the harness races on their first date; Perry Martin had been going to horse races at Arlington Park since he was a teenager.
 They owned and operate Martin Testing Laboratories (MTL), a division of Materials Technology Laboratories, Inc. until selling the company in 2020.
 It was located within McClellan Business Park at the former McClellan Air Force Base.
 MTL tested items such as automobile airbags and medical equipment.
-The company provideed product assurance and reliability testing of new technologies and materials.
+The company provided product assurance and reliability testing of new technologies and materials.